n1kakk/Fruit-Ninja-Clone/README.md

 ## Play the Game Online

-You can play the game directly in your browser by following this link: Play [Fruit Ninja Clone](https://n1kakk.itch.io/fruit-ninja-clone)
+You can play the game directly in your browser by following this link: [Fruit Ninja Clone](https://n1kakk.itch.io/fruit-ninja-clone)

 ## Features

-Swipe to Slice Fruits: Use swipe gestures on the screen to slice fruits.
+* Swipe to Slice Fruits: Use swipe gestures on the screen to slice fruits.
-Score Accumulation: Earn points for each sliced fruit.
+* Score Accumulation: Earn points for each sliced fruit.
-Variety of Fruits: The game features multiple types of fruits with different properties and bonuses.
+* Variety of Fruits: The game features multiple types of fruits with different properties and bonuses.
-Touch Controls: Simple and intuitive touch-based controls.
+* Touch Controls: Simple and intuitive touch-based controls.

 ## Requirements